rileystarling/Superblock_Study/README.md

     * osmnx, pandas, numpy, matplotlib, geopandas, networkx, shapely, warnings
     * Superblockify (Open Source, easy to download)

-2. To run this analysis, open the `.ipynb` file in Jupyter Notebook (or another Jupyter-compatible environment) and execute the cells in order.
+2. Open the `.ipynb` file in Jupyter Notebook (or another Jupyter-compatible environment) and execute the cells in order.

     This will: